placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 That said, I do believe there is a positive way of synthesizing these frameworks to our advantage, even if it is not entirely even-handed.
 For this, I want to turn to S&#248;ren Kierkegaard, to whom I am deeply indebted.
 His *Philosophical Fragments* first distinguished the Socratic and Christian frameworks in the manner we have been exploring, and I have already borrowed heavily from it in the preceding sections.
 Yet, while its proposed aim is to set these frameworks apart into an either/or relationship of opposition, the *Fragments* also makes room for the Socratic to play a diminished role it its otherwise-Christian take on the nature of evil and the *telos* of moral and spiritual development.

 The structure looks roughly like this: sin is, as we have said, a state of untruth, of actively rejecting the truth, and this is a choice, not a confusion.
 Truth (reason and Socratic dialogue) cannot be used to rectify untruth, since it has already been rejected; one needs repentance and the grace of the absurd.
-Yet for Kierkegaard, it *can* be used to articulate or *draw attention to* one's sin state---that is, by showing the sinner that they *are* actively rejecting the truth---making impossible the excuse of innocence.
+Yet for Kierkegaard, it *can* be used to articulate or *draw attention to* one's sin state---that is, by showing the sinner that they *are* actively rejecting the truth---making impossible the excuse of innocence in the manner of our Lord:

 >"If I had not come and spoken unto them, they would not have sin; but now they have no excuse for their sin" (John 15:22).